EthShaw/SearchableSelect/README.md

 # SearchableSelect
-A simple HTML/CSS/JS searchable select box that can only hold the values in the select box
+A simple HTML/CSS/JS searchable select box that can only hold the values in the select box.

+See example.html for usage details.